David-A-RogersHS2/ruby-build-ios/README.md

 ### Impetus

 I was frustrated with the usual build apps - Gradle, Fastlane, etc. They didn't always work right.
-But mostly they tried to do to much.
+But mostly they tried to do too much.
 I don't need my build script to maintain my App IDs or my provision files.
 I know what I'm doing, thank you very much.

 What I wanted was just something what would do a command line iOS build and upload it to HockeyApp or iTunes Connect.
 It took a long time to find and organize the information on how to do all this stuff.
 But this ruby lib is the result.